 '''

-(Supporting_Files (Usage Info)(Type String)
+(Supporting_Files (Usage Info) (Type String)

 (Description

 "Additional files and directories required by this model")

 (Table

 ("my_stuff_dir")

 ("my_deeper_stuff_dir/here")

 ("m1.s4p")

+'''

+'''

 ("my_special_dir/m2.s4p")

 )

-}

 '''

-Parameter: DLL Path
+Parameter: DLL\Path

-Required: No

-Descriptors:

 Usage: In

 Type: String

 Format: Value

 Default: <string literal=""></string>

-Description on: <string literal=""></string>
+Description: <string></string>

-Definition: The EDA tool is responsible for recognizing this parameter name and replacing the value declared in the .ami file with a string that contains the path to the directory where the DLL and .ami files reside.
+Definition: The EDA tool is responsible for recognizing this parameter name and replacing the value declared in the .ami file with a string that contains the path to the directory where the executable model file (called "DLL" here and below) and .ami files reside.
 The Value specified in the .ami file shall be ignored by the EDA tool.
-The value of DLL Path passed to the DLL can either be an absolute path, or a path relative to the current working directory of the process running the DLL.
+The value of DLL\Path passed to the DLL can either be an absolute path, or a path relative to the current working directory of the process running the DLL.
 In this string, the path separator is the forward slash "/".
 Back slashes "\" are not allowed.
-The model is responsible for making any OS-specific adjustments (for example, replacing forward slashes "/" with backslashes "\") if necessary.
+The model is responsible for making any operating system-specific adjustments (for example, replacing forward slashes "\" with backslashes "\") if necessary.

 The last character of the value passed to the DLL shall not be a forward slash "/".
-To access a supporting file, the DLL should create a file name by creating a string consisting of the value of the DLL Path, convert forward slashes "/" to backslashes "/" on operating systems that require a backslash "\" as a path separator, append a forward slash "/" or backslash "\" as appropriate to the operating systems, and then append the name of the file.
-If the EDA tool choses to pass a relative path and if the current working directory (CWD) is where the DLL resides then DLL Path should be a period ".".
+To access a supporting file, the DLL should create a file name by creating a string consisting of the value of the DLL path, convert forward slashes "/" to backslashes "\" on operating systems that require a backslash "\" as a path separator, append a forward slash "/" or backslash "\" as appropriate to the operating systems, and then append the name of the file.
+If the EDA tool choses to pass a relative path and if the current working directory (CWD) is where the DLL resides then DLL\Path should be a period ".".